 Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be gradually reduced to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes) growing by 2.5% more than the rate of inflation as measured by the consumer price index for all urban consumers in Boston.
 In the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, would be restored.
 State tax receipts for fiscal 2011 were significantly higher than receipts during fiscal 2010.
-See "Commonwealth Revenues and Expenditures - Fiscal 2011 and Fiscal 2012; Fiscal 2011," below.
-Pursuant to state law, the state income tax rate on most classes of taxable income was reduced from 5.3% to 5.25% (effective January 1, 2012), because the growth in fiscal 2011 inflation adjusted baseline revenues (as defined in state law) over fiscal 2010 exceeded 2.5%, and because, for each consecutive three-month period starting in August and ending in November, 2011, there was positive inflation-adjusted baseline revenue growth as compared to the same consecutive three-month period in calendar 2010.
-The Department of Revenue estimates that the revenue impact of this rate reduction for fiscal 2012 will be between \$52 million and \$56 million (with a midpoint of \$54 million).
+See "COMMONWEALTH REVENUES AND EXPENDITURES - FISCAL 2011, FISCAL 2012 AND FISCAL 2013 TAX REVENUES - Fiscal 2011 Tax Collections," below.
+Pursuant to state law, the state income tax rate on most classes of taxable income was reduced from 5.3% to 5.25% (effective January 1, 2012), because the growth in fiscal 2011 inflation adjusted baseline revenues (as defined in state law) over fiscal 2010 exceeded 2.5%, and because, for each consecutive three-month period starting in August and ending in November, 2011, there was positive inflationadjusted baseline revenue growth as compared to the same consecutive three-month period in calendar 2010.
+The Department of Revenue estimates that the revenue impact of this rate reduction for fiscal 2012 will be between \$52 million and \$56 million (with a mid-point of \$54 million).
 The revenue impact for fiscal 2013 (assuming no further rate reduction in calendar year 2013) is expected to be between \$111 million and \$117 million (mid-point of \$114 million).
+In August, 2012, the Department of Revenue expects to begin reviewing the inflation-adjusted revenue trends in fiscal 2012 and in the first half of fiscal 2013 to determine if there is enough inflation-adjusted revenue growth to trigger a further rate reduction (from 5.25% to 5.20%) in calendar year 2013 and thereafter.